Gallery-of-Kaeon/Kaeon-FUSION/README.md

 <h2 align="center">What <i>is</i> Kaeon FUSION?</h2>

-_This part is extremely technical.
+_This part is a bit technical.
 It's ok to skip past it._

-Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language with the unique ability to alter its properties at runtime using modules that it can load dynamically.
+Kaeon FUSION (pronounced "KAI-on") is a purely interpreted programming language designed to be the successor to [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)).

-It's like if Java could import a module at runtime that made multiple inheritance legal, or if C could import a module at runtime that allowed the use of C++ style classes or enabled automatic garbage collection.
-Put another way,
-it's like if in LISP,
-instead of only being able to use one dialect at a time, it was possible to use several at once.
+At first glance,

-It is also unique in that sits on top of a markup language called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md).
+Kaeon FUSION's obvious improvement over LISP is its syntax: a markup language called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md).
-ONE+, which is a syntactic superset of a much more minimalistic markup language called [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md), allows the user to manually encode any tree of strings.
-Said tree serves as the abstract syntax tree for Kaeon FUSION.
-This property allows Kaeon FUSION to be easily cross compiled into other languages, so despite being interpreted,
-Kaeon FUSION can still be useful in speed critical environments by being cross compiled to a compiled language.
-Another benefit to ONE+ is that it has a highly customizable syntax, which allows for a wide variety of developer preferences to be accommodated.

-Click [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Why%20use%20Kaeon%20FUSION/README.md) for a more detailed explanation.
+ONE+ is tree based,
+which we feel better represents how the interpreter actually processes the code.
+We also feel that it's a bit easier on the eyes than (L(I(S(P)))).
+The icing on the cake is that ONE+ supports an extensible preproccessor system that makes its syntax almost indefinitely customizable.

+However,
+Kaeon FUSION's real selling point is that unlike LISP, where many different interpretations of the language exist but are divided into separate and incompatible dialects, Kaeon FUSION's various dialects come in the form of modules called interfaces, which dynamically extend the interpreter at runtime.
+This not only allows for new commands to be added but also for changes to be made to the basic rules of the language.

+Kaeon FUSION's standard interface provides the basic functionality expected of any Turing complete language like [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) or [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
+However,
+there is also an interface available for Kaeon FUSION called the stack interface, which takes advantage of the modular nature of Kaeon FUSION's interpreter as well as its tree based syntax to cross compile Kaeon FUSION code to and from several mainstream programming and markup languages.

 <h2 align="center">Contents of this Repository</h2>